Australian Water Polo League: Finals series

 The top six clubs at the conclusion of the regular season progress to the finals series.
 The finals series culminates to the Australian Water Polo League grand final, where the winner is crowned AWL champion.
 The club that wins each grand final is presented with the AWL Champions Trophy.

-The finals series consists of six teams who are placed by rank, as determined at the end of the regular season.
-The finals series runs over four days.
-In the first day of fixtures, the third-through-sixth ranked teams play a single-elimination match, with the two winners of those matches competing on day two to play off against the loser of the day two match between the first and second ranked teams on Day 3.
-The two winners of those matches meet in the grand final on Day 4.

 Competition venues

-AWL games are played across a total of 22 approved venues throughout the season.
-The following venues were accredited for use for the 2024 season.
+AWL games are played across a total of 27 approved venues throughout the season.
+The following venues were accredited for use for the 2026 season.